apache/cordova-cli/README.md

 # Getting Started

-`cordova-cli` has a single global `create` command that creates new cordova projects into a specified directory.
+`cordova-cli` has a single global `create` command that creates new Cordova projects into a specified directory.
 Once you create a project, `cd` into it and you can execute a variety of project-level commands.
 Completely inspired by git's interface.

 ## Global Commands

 - `help` display a help page with all available commands
-- `create <directory> [<id> [<name>]]` create a new cordova project with optional name and id (package name, reverse-domain style)
+- `create <directory> [<id> [<name>]]` create a new Cordova project with optional name and id (package name, reverse-domain style)

 <a name="project_commands" />
 ## Project Commands